nicusX/k8s-terraform-ansible-sample/README.md

 ### Linux installation

-The same as OSX, except you will use the packager manager of the distribution you are using.
+The same as OSX, except you will use the package manager of the distribution you are using.
 Remember Ansible requires Python 2.5+ and is not compatible with Python 3.

 ### Windows installation